redhaam/jcampconverter/README.md

 **Options**

 - keepRecordsRegExp - regexp to select which records should be placed in the info field.
 By default: :/^\$/} (nothing is kept)
-- xy - instead of creating a 1D array containing [x1,y1,x2,y2, ...] create an object: {x:[], y:[]}
 - withoutXY - do not parse XYDATA or PEAKTABLE fields.
 Useful to only extract metadata fields (combine this option with `keepRecordsRegExp`)
 - chromatogram - use the new GC/MS data format output (default: false)
 - canonicDataLabels - canonize data labels (uppercase) (default: true).
+- canonicMetadataLabels - canonize data labels (uppercase) (default: false).
-- dynamicTyping - When parsing field convert to number if a number
+- dynamicTyping - When parsing field convert to number if a number (default: true)

 2D NMR options: